GUI-Junkie/Schema.org-Generator/README.md

 * RDFa
 * JSON-LD

-Tool for generating a valid Scheme as proposed by Schema.org - testing here: https://generator-1260.appspot.com/
+Tool for generating a valid Scheme as proposed by Schema.org: https://schema.pythonanywhere.com/

-Copyright (C) 2016  Hans Polak
+Copyright (C) 2016 - 2021  Hans Polak

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.